-But what is the RIGHT kind of fat to eat?
+But what are the RIGHT kind of fats to eat?

 There is a lot of information in the health industry about which sorts of fats we should or should not consume.
 My advice to you is to consume fats that are as close to their natural state as possible and haven’t been processed and tampered with.
 Once you stick to this advice you’ll find that you’ll stick to more whole foods and avoid a lot of processed vegetable oils and products that contain these oils.
 Below I’ve listed the types of fats you should consume and cook with, and the types of fats you should avoid.

 - Coconut Oil